 Common shares, options and warrants are classified as equity.
 Transaction costs directly attributable to the issue of common shares, options and warrants are recognized as a deduction from equity, net of any tax effects.
 The Company engages in equity financing transactions to obtain the funds necessary to continue operations and explore and evaluate mineral properties.
 These equity financing transactions may involve issuance of common shares or units.
-A unit comprises a certain number of common shares and a certain number of share purchase warrants ("Warrants").
-The Company bifurcates units which consist of common shares and share purchase warrants using the relative value approach, whereby it measures the warrant component at fair value using the Black-Scholes Option Pricing Model and then allocates the relative value of the units between the warrant reserve.
-When warrants are exercised, forfeited or expire, the corresponding value is transferred from share-based payment reserve to common stock.
+A unit comprises a certain number of common shares and a certain number of share purchase warrants

+("Warrants").
+The Company bifurcates units which consist of common shares and share purchase warrants using the relative value approach, whereby it measures the warrant component at fair value using the Black-Scholes Option Pricing Model and then allocates the relative value of the units between the warrant component and the common share component.
+The value of the warrant component is credited to the warrant reserve.
+When warrants are exercised, forfeited or expire, the corresponding value is transferred from share-based payment reserve to common stock